Eppo-exp/eppo-docs/docs/sdks/client-sdks/ios.md

 - `flagKey` - The key for the flag you are evaluating.
 This key is available on the feature flag detail page (see below).
 - `subjectKey` - A unique identifier for the subject being experimented on (e.g., user), typically represented by a UUID.
 This key is used to deterministically assign subjects to variants.
 - `subjectAttributes` - A map of metadata about the subject used for [targeting](/feature-flagging/concepts/targeting/).
 If targeting is not needed, pass in an empty object.
-- `defaultValue` - The value that will be returned if no allocation matches the subject, if the flag is not enabled, if `getStringAssignment` is invoked before the SDK has finished initializing, or if the SDK was not able to retrieve the flag configuration.
+- `defaultValue` - The value that will be returned if no allocation matches the subject, if the flag is not enabled, if `getStringAssignment` is invoked before a configuration has been loaded, or if the SDK was not able to retrieve the flag configuration.
 Its type must match the `get<Type>Assignment` call.

 #### Considerations